 Qualifying agreements are used to help service co-ordination, however, there remain some decisions that cannot be taken by the voluntary partnerships for legal reasons, even where there is willingness to reach agreement between operators.
 This includes setting fares and running services on the network, which operators are prohibited to reach agreement on by competition law.
-Therefore, the MCA has also committed to undertake a review of potential future delivery models for the South Yorkshire bus network, based on the findings of the analysis that supports this Initial BSIP.
+Therefore, the MCA has also committed to undertake a review of potential future delivery models for the South Yorkshire bus network, based on the findings of the analysis that supports this Enhanced Partnership Plan.

-For now, though, this Initial BSIP is a crucial document - it sets out how the MCA envisages the South Yorkshire bus network first continuing its recovery from the impacts of the COVID-19 pandemic and then building towards the network that is required to support its aims and objectives.
+For now, though, this Plan is a crucial document - it sets out how the MCA envisages the South Yorkshire bus network first continuing its recovery from the impacts of the COVID-19 pandemic and then building towards the network that is required to support its aims and objectives.
 The aim is to develop a network that is more reliable, higher quality and offers better value.

-Following this introduction, the Initial BSIP covers the following elements:
+Following this introduction, the Enhanced Partnership Plan covers the following elements:

-- A brief description of the current South Yorkshire bus network - A consideration on the wider social, economic and environmental context, and the links to the policies of the MCA and the constituent local authorities that will influence the bus network - An outline of what the MCA wants from the South Yorkshire bus network, in terms of the main outcomes and impacts, as well as some headline targets - An indication of how the BSIP will be delivered, including the identification of a package of short term improvements and the broad components of the Enhanced Partnership.
+- A brief description of the current South Yorkshire bus network - A consideration on the wider social, economic and environmental context, and the links to the policies of the MCA and the constituent local authorities that will influence the bus network - An outline of what the MCA wants from the South Yorkshire bus network, in terms of the main outcomes and impacts, as well as some headline targets - An indication of how the Plan will be delivered.

-The BSIP is intended to be a 'live' document and updated in line with the start of the Enhanced Partnership in April 2022, and thereafter on an annual basis as the South Yorkshire bus system evolves to ensure that it is still current and fit-for-purpose.
+The Plan is intended to be a 'live' document and updated in line with the start of the Enhanced Partnership in April 2022, and thereafter on an annual basis as the South Yorkshire bus system evolves to ensure that it is still current and fit-for-purpose.
+It is intended that this Enhanced Partnership Plan will last for a period of five years.